 If you have experience as a plumber, Qualify Me! can get you qualified in no time.

-In this article we’re going to cover the various stages of attaining your plumbing licence in NSW as per the Department of Fair Trading’s licensing requirements.
-Hopefully you’ll soon be on your merry way to your plumbing contractor licence.
+In this article, we’re going to cover the various stages of attaining your plumbing licence in New South Wales, Australia as per the Department of Fair Trading’s licensing requirements.
+Hopefully, you’ll soon be on your merry way to your plumbing contractor licence.

 In NSW there are two levels of plumbing licences.
 They are: